 Important information about the impact COVID-19 on the enforcement of expiring medical certificates

-Recent events regarding the COVID pandemic have led to significant access problems to Aviation Medical Examiners and other medical specialists.
-In response, the FAA has issued a comprehensive policy via the Federal Register that covers COVID-related regulatory relief.
-This Special Federal Aviation Regulation (SFAR 118-1) grants relief to medical certificate privileges that expire from March 31, 2020 through August 31, 2020.
-This relief extends medical certificates for a maximum of three (3) additional months or until September 30, 2020, whichever occurs sooner.
+SFAR 118-1 grants relief to medical certificate privileges that expire from March 31, 2020 through September 30, 2020.
+This relief extends medical certificates for a maximum of three (3) calendar months.
 The SFAR does not modify the requirements of §61.53 regarding prohibition on operations during medical deficiency.
 The specific language for the SFAR can be found at the Federal Register.

 If you are able, we continue to encourage airmen to accomplish their regularly required airman medical certificate exam with an FAA AME.